-A Verify relationship is a dependency between a requirement and a test case that can determine whether a system fulfills the requirement.
-As with other dependencies, the arrow direction points from the (client) test case to the (supplier) requirement.
+A Verify relationship is a dependency between a requirement and a test case or other model element that can determine whether a system fulfills the requirement.
+As with other dependencies, the arrow direction points from the (client) element to the (supplier) requirement.

-- [1] The supplier must be an element stereotyped by "requirement" or one of "requirement" subtypes. - [2] The client must be an element stereotyped by "testCase" or one of the "testCase" subtypes.
+[1] The supplier must be an element stereotyped by "requirement" or one of "requirement" subtypes.